 - Blogs about the latest industry news or exciting developments in your company

 - Pieces of brand journalism, like behind-the-scenes content, that are humanizing and relatable

 - 360 product viewers that give users a near-tangible experience of your product

 - Testimonials, customer reviews, or success stories about your product

 3. Don’t Forget to go Mobile

-A commonly overlooked ecommerce marketing channel is mobile ecommerce, which has been on the rise in this booming digital age.
+A commonly overlooked marketing channel for ecommerce is mobile ecommerce, or m-commerce, which has been on the rise in this booming digital age.
 In fact, 78% of mobile users who search for local business information end up making a purchase.
 That makes it more important than ever to make sure your ecommerce store is optimized for and responsive to a wide range of mobile devices, from smartphones to tablets.
 You can do this by:

 - Using a design that responds and adjusts to a range of screen sizes and aspect ratios